Furrrlo/declarative-ui/README.md

 The overloads with `BiPredicate<V, V> equalityFn` allows to change the equality function used for this State variable.

-TBD: The additional overloads accepting a `Supplier<V> value` are untracked, so that you can access other tracked variables without causing the parent component to possibly re-render.
+The additional overloads accepting a `Supplier<V> value` are untracked, so that you can access other tracked variables without causing the parent component to possibly re-render.

 #### useMemo